 Disclaimer, not every marriage will experience these or the difficulties mentioned below.
 These were the result of a recent study that was done on marriages.
 When research is done on a certain topic, it’s performed on a group of people and the common outcome is taken and studied.

 We want to look our best, act our best and impress each other.
-We get engaged, spend a year planning the wedding of our dreams until that special day arrives.
+Time goes by and you get engaged, spend a year planning the wedding of our dreams until that special day arrives.
 Family and friends come from all over to celebrate the love you and your fiancé are exuberating out of your glowing faces.
 That night, well… you know!

 First 2 years

 Honeymoon Stage!
 We love this phase.
-You just recently got married and now you have joined your lives together.
-You are able to see each other day in and day out and … have sex whenever you want.
-You are free to go on trips and do whatever you want without any limitations.
+Newly married and have recetly joined your lives together.
+You are able to see each other day in and day out, go on trips without many limitations and … have sex whenever (and wherever) you want!

 Next 5 years